 Coronavirus has directly impacted all Americans in one way or another.
 Some have become gravely ill; many have lost loved ones and others are simply missing social gatherings and the regular events they attend in the spring.
-People with an active personal injury claim may be wondering how COVID-19 is affecting personal injury cases?
+People with an active personal injury claim may be wondering how COVID-19 personal injury is affecting cases?
 Those who have been recently injured or who are within the statute of limitations for their injury and would like to bring a personal injury claim may be wondering if they can bring a claim at this time.

 Can I file a personal injury claim during COVID-19 stay at home orders?

 Yes, an injured victim is still entitled to file a personal injury claim during stay at home orders.
 Contact local personal injury attorneys who you may be interested in working with and ask them how they are currently operating so you know how the process will work during this time.

 Personal injury claims often take two to three years to reach a settlement.
 For those cases that end up in court, the process is the longest.
 In Bellingham, Washington the courts are operating on a limited “as needed” basis, and many hearings are being scheduled and heard by telephone, or via video conferencing.
 This means that it may take a little longer to settle your claim in court during this time and that it may be handled through audio-video technology.

 Insurance companies may try to low-ball injured victims:

 Many people are stressed financially right now because they are unable to work with non-essential businesses shut down.
 Some insurance agents may try to take advantage of this vulnerability by offering a low-ball settlement that won’t even cover medical expenses, let alone pain and suffering.
 Those who are injured and stressed financially may feel desperate and be more inclined to accept a low-ball offer from the at-fault insurance agency.
 Injured victims should resist accepting any offer before speaking to a personal injury attorney to determine the value of their claim.